ANSWERED ON THIS PAGE:

 What is a Japanese Medical Device Master File?

 The Device Master File is one of the key differences between ISO 13485 and Ordinance #169.
 This document defines the product specifications and QMS requirements (Seihin Hyojun Sho), as well as information about storage, labeling, packaging, testing, and MAH requirements.
 It is separate from the application file (Todokede, Ninsho, or Shonin) and similar to a European Technical File.
-The PMDA is very particular about the content of the Device Master File.
+The PMDA and RCB are very particular about the content of the Device Master File.
 Supporting documents and details must be consistent with the information submitted for the Todokede, Ninsho, or Shonin - even the smallest differences can cause delays.